Biskweet/random_renamer/README.md

 ## Random renamer

-A small and light Python script that allows randomly renaming all files from a directory, because it's not a native functionality on Windows.
+A small and light Python script that allows randomly renaming all files of a directory, because it's not a native functionality on Windows.